-I want to mention that I have been a consultant to the company, and have been testing and using the product for over 2 years.
-As usual, I self-experimented various ways to see what works best for me - but of course, only using it when needed (for example, if I start to slide into sinusitis after a cold).
-After 6 years of self-experimentation in various ways my sinus microbiome has improved, so at this point I only need to use a little bit for successful results.
-What has worked for me is swishing a little of the dry powder in the mouth, and then swallow it, and not drink or eat for a least 30 minutes after that (to let it travel to the sinuses).
-Yes, I like the product a lot!
+I want to mention that I have been a consultant to the company, and have been testing and using the product for over 3 years.
+As usual, I experimented various ways (both in my nostrils and mouth) to see what works best for me - but only using it when needed (for example, if I start to slide into sinusitis after a virus).
+After 8 years of self-experimentation in various ways my sinus microbiome has improved, so at this point I only need to use a little bit for successful results.

 Finally, I want to point out that currently all probiotics in the United States are sold as dietary supplements and not as treatments.
 The FDA (Food and Drug Administration) at this time does not allow any medical treatment claims for any probiotic sold.
 Using a probiotic dietary supplement in ways other than label directions is SELF-EXPERIMENTATION.
 [See Sinusitis Treatment Summary page for self-experimentation details - the different ways people use L. sakei products.]